azdavis/millet/docs/tokens.md

 - `On` and `Off` have type `debug`.
 - `Level` has type `int -> debug`.

-Contrast with `type`, which defines a type alias.
+Compare with `type`, which defines a type alias.

 ## `withtype`